 Many adults don’t think to have these conversations with their kids.
-Still, even a small amount of guidance in the younger years can poise them to be adventuresome entrepreneurs, financially responsible adults and caring community members who donate to charitable organizations.
+Still, even a small amount of guidance in the younger years can prepare them to be adventuresome entrepreneurs, financially responsible adults and caring community members who donate to charitable organizations.

 Here are five ways you can encourage positive money habits with your kids.

 1. Let kids follow their passions, and pennies will follow

 Teaching children about financial literacy at a young age can help boost their earning potential and encourages financial responsibility as they grow up.
 An essential part of teaching kids is making it a priority to invest in themselves and their skills, education and abilities so that they can earn money and then invest it wisely.

 Encourage lemonade stands.
 Let your child sell a few outgrown clothes at your rummage sale.
 Be enthusiastic about a new crafting hobby — and selling it online.
 These passionate moments help your child hone their innate skills and can even translate into hobby money or even a future career path.

 2. Help kids open their own savings account

-Did you know Elevations Credit Union offers a Rags to Riches program where children under the age of 12 can open their own savings account with a joint owner?
+Did you know Elevations Credit Union offers a First Tracks program where children under the age of 12 can open their own savings account (with a parent or guardian cosigner)?
 After their 13th birthday, they can add a checking account.